 We fund projects that are sustainable and deliver measurable development impact within the framework of the SDGs.
 Our support is usually in the form of loans, including working capital, trade finance or similar financial instruments.
 In rare cases we will consider providing equity, quasi equity, lines of credit and guarantees.
 We also offer limited grants to qualifying organisations, for example, to enable specific new activities in areas of strategic interest or to support loan-based projects through activities such as capacity building and technical assistance.

 Our activities are financed through voluntary contributions and capital subscriptions by member countries, as well as interest earned from our investments.
-The more generous member states are the more we can invest in overcoming the commodity dependence that exacerbates poverty, creating a fairer and healthier world for the benefit of everyone.
+The more generous member states are, the more we can invest in overcoming the commodity dependence that exacerbates poverty, creating a fairer and healthier world.

 Partnering up to grow our impact